davidbradway/resume-bibtex/resume_with_citations.md

 ##Objective

 *   Career in research, visualization, data acquisition, and signal processing
-*   Engineering, research and development role in academia or industry, Autumn 2014
+*   Engineering, research and development role in academia or industry

 ##Work Experience